east-sussex-county-council/Escc.EastSussexGovUK.Umbraco/Jobs.md

 The first step is to get the data from our external jobs provider into Examine.
 This happens by configuring an index set called `PublicJobsIndexSet` in `~\config\ExamineIndex.config`, and an index provider called `PublicJobsIndexer` in `~\config\ExamineSettings.config`.

 The `PublicJobsIndexer` index provider configuration points to the `PublicJobsIndexer` class, which is instantiated by Umbraco to build or rebuild the index.
-It fetches the data from our external jobs provider (which is just an instance of `IJobsDataProvider`), using source URLs that come from `TalentLinkPublicJobs*Url` settings in the `appSettings` section of `web.config`, and puts it into Examine.
+It fetches the data from our external jobs provider (which is just an instance of `IJobsDataProvider`), using source URLs that come from settings in the `appSettings` section of `web.config` that are unique to the specific `IJobsDataProvider`, and puts it into Examine.

 We then have a second index set called `PublicJobsLookupValuesIndexSet` and an index provider called `PublicJobsLookupValuesIndexer` with a matching class.
 This reads lookup values from our external jobs provider, such as the list of towns where jobs can be based, but also searches the `PublicJobsIndexSet` for each one and records how many results it finds.
 For this reason the `PublicJobsLookupValuesIndexSet` must *always* be built or rebuilt after `PublicJobsIndexSet`.

 We have a second set of jobs which are open only to applicants who are eligible for redeployment, so we repeat the above process to create two more index sets and indexers with the prefix `RedeploymentJobs` instead of `PublicJobs`.
 These work in exactly the same way but based on a different data source.

 You can recreate the configuration for these index sets and indexes by applying the `ExamineIndex.config.xdt` and `ExamineSettings.config.xdt` transforms to your own installation of this project.
+You will need both files from `Escc.EastSussexGovUK.Jobs.Api\Jobs\Examine` and another `ExamineSettings.config.xdt` from a provider-specific sibling folder.

 The domain is automatically removed from image URLs in job adverts, as images are expected to be loaded from the same domain as the website.
 However, this is a problem in test environments where the images are not present, so you can disable this behaviour in `web.config`: